JonathanMoreno14/Android-Course-Materials/Android-Programming-Level1/Publishing-through-Google-Play-Store/Publishing_Android_App.md

 ![publishapp10](https://cloud.githubusercontent.com/assets/11635523/15336881/4e00b6a4-1c3e-11e6-8546-b53d07ba5a72.PNG)

 After that is completed you can Select **Publish App** on the applications screen.
 Depending on the file size it can take up to a couple of hours for the application to appear on the Google Play Store.

+***

+# Common Error

+Sometimes when you generate the APK and try to upload it to the Google Developer Console you might run into this common error.